Alphabetic Table of Runs

 rafts (600) 800 - 4000 cfs, kayaks 500 - 5000 cfs, IK minimum 450 measured downstream of Wooley Creek at Somes Bar (USGS site)

-Salmon River North Fork above Sawyers Bar Idlewild Campground to town of Sawyers Bar class IV, class V above 1500 cfs?
+Salmon North Fork above Sawyers Bar Idlewild Campground to town of Sawyers Bar class IV, class V above 1500 cfs?
 7.9 miles (more by hiking),

 1 day